DimYun/car-plate_tg-bot/README.md

 4. Additional example how to use API service in Telegram bot

-A decentralized parking app that automatically pays for parking using geolocation and plate recognition was created using an API service.
+A decentralized parking app that automatically pays for parking using geolocation and plate recognition was created using [the API service](https://github.com/DimYun/car-plate_service).
 The app was developed during the TON x ETH Belgrade hackathon.
 For more information, check out [the project's presentation](presentation.pdf).

 Used technologies: